 There was no doubt that the ‘weans’ lives’ were passing him by with the ‘gigging nights’ lifestyle.
-He therefore decided to take a musical ‘rest’ – but only for a few ‘bars’!
+He therefore decided to take a musical ‘rest’ – but only for a few ‘bars’.
 It didn’t last long.

 In the new millennium Robin took the opportunity to return to full-time music, with the promotion, management and recording of bands.
 Playing music, Robin teamed up with Andy Hart, a singer and keyboard player, to form Solid Silver playing covers at corporate functions and weddings.
 A musical partnership was then established with Andy trading as Solid Silver Productions.
 The partnership provided bespoke opera and event production.
 The Solid Silver partnership was dissolved in 2013 as Andy ventured out to set up a new music school in Surrey and Robin continued with more live music.

-Returning to his Celtic roots, Robin regularly performs with his Hertfordshire based group Celtic Krystal.
+Returning to his Celtic roots, Robin regularly performs with Hertfordshire based group Celtic Krystal.
 It’s gone the full circle – nearly!
-Certainly, shades of the Glasgow days of ‘Lomond Folk’ with traditional songs and the fiddle on jigs and reels.
-Robin’s vocal set is as fresh as ever and regularly entertains audiences in venues around the UK and abroad.
-2014 saw Robin’s fiftieth year making music.
-‘We Danced in the Morning’ CD of traditional music was released by the trio.
+Certainly, fifty shades of the Glasgow days of ‘Lomond Folk’ with traditional songs and the fiddle on jigs and reels.
+IN 2014 the trio released their first CD of traditional music, ‘We Danced in the Morning’.

-Adrian left Celtic Krystal in 2015.
+After six years, Adrian left Celtic Krystal in 2015.

 Robin’s enthusiasm for jazz, listening only(!), goes back to the 1960’s and 1970’s with regular visits to the Clarendon Bar in Glasgow and to college type traditional jazz events of that era.
 As a new musical project Robin teamed up with Dave Keech, a friend and professional trombone player, to establish, in 2014, JazzUp in Hitchin, Hertfordshire.
 These gigs are now held monthly at Club 85 with a host of top-class UK and International jazz artists.

 2019 – The year got off to a great start with four Burns’ Suppers and Paddy’s Day celebrations.
-The longest gig ever in his 52 years of gigging.
+The longest gig ever in his 55 years of gigging.
 A two-hour afternoon set then a five-hour evening set at The Vic in Hitchin was the pinnacle of my singing stamina endurance test for an ageing Wild Rover!
 July 2019 saw my fiddling friend Krystal tying the matrimonial chord with Richard at Stonehenge.
 Quite an occasion to be permitted to perform in the Centre Circle of Stonehenge.
 Yes, we played with The Stones!